These chickpea taquitos make the perfect summer meal or snack. They’re crispy, delicious, and spicy, while also vegan and gluten-free.

 If you’ve ever created taquitos before then you’ll know how simple they are to put together.
 Not only that, but they are super addictive.
 They can make a filling main meal, or just as a snack.

-I’ve actually made a chickpea filling before for my vegan chickpea tacos, so it’s great to see chickpea step up to the plate once again as a perfect meat substitute.
+I’ve actually made a chickpea filling before for my cauliflower chickpea tacos, so it’s great to see chickpea step up to the plate once again as a perfect meat substitute.

 Also, if you’ve read any of my other recipes you’ll know how lazy I am and how much I love simple, quick recipes.
 This recipe fits my criteria perfectly.
 From start to finish, these taquitos take probably about 30 minutes to put together.